PrimaveraDeveloper/lithium/dir/common/specs/obs-spec-1.0.md

 ## Validation (and Lookup) Algorithms

-The OBS service provides implements - through the client library only - a set of algorithms that allow validating banking numbers and codes.
+The OBS service implements - through the client library only - a set of algorithms that allow validating banking numbers and codes.
 These algorithms also allow extracting useful information from those numbers/codes - like, for example, the account number from an IBAN.

 The algorithms available are: